autowarefoundation/autoware-documentation/tools/gh-pages-versions/README.md

 branch previews are cleaned up by the `delete-closed-pr-docs` and `delete-removed-branch-docs` workflows.

+The addresses of a deleted release are answered by the 404 page that the `publish-404-page` workflow keeps on the `gh-pages` branch.
+It points readers at the current documentation, and at the releases page, where the documentation of every release is attached as an archive.

 ## What is ordered

 mike rewrites `versions.json` in its own order every time it deploys or deletes, which puts the